MathieuCarriere/sklearn-tda/README.md

 **Author**: Mathieu Carrière.

-**Warning**: this code is no longer maintained since it is now part of the Gudhi library as the representations python module: see https://gudhi.inria.fr/ and https://gudhi.inria.fr/python/3.1.0.rc1/representations.html.
+**Warning**: this code is no longer maintained since it is now part of the Gudhi library as the representations python module: see https://gudhi.inria.fr/python/latest/.
 I recommend anyone willing to use this code to check Gudhi instead.

 # Description